Frequently Asked Questions

 What does “out-of-network” mean?

 It means our practice isn’t in your insurance company’s preferred network.
-You can still use your insurance, but you’ll pay our full session fee at the time of your appointment.
+You can still use your insurance benefits, but you pay our full session fee upfront and then submit for reimbursement directly from your insurer.

-After each session, we provide you with a superbill.
-You send this to your insurance company, and depending on your plan, you may receive partial reimbursement directly from them.
+After each session, we provide you with a superbill (a detailed receipt that includes the diagnosis code and service information your insurer needs).
+You submit it to your insurance company, and depending on your out-of-network benefits, you may receive partial reimbursement.

 Tips for calling your insurance company: